rongkangw/tp/docs/DeveloperGuide.md

       Use case ends

-**UC03: Assigning Member to an Event**
+**UC02: Adding a new Event**

 **Preconditions**
-* The member to be assigned must be in the list of members
-* The event to be assigned to must exist in the list of events
+* App is open

 **Guarantees**
+* Addition of new event will not affect other events in existing list of events
-* Member will be displayed with the assigned event tag
+* If a new event is added, it will be displayed at the top of the list of events

 **MSS**

-1. User requests to assign a member to a certain event
+1. User requests to add an event
-2. System displays success message
+2. System displays a success message
+3. System creates a new event
-3. System displays the member with the event tag
+4. System displays the new event created in the list of events

    Use case ends

 **Extensions**

 * 1a.
-Missing required parameters in command
+One or more of the parameters are missing

     * 1a1.
 System informs user of missing fields

       Use case ends

-**UC04: Tag Member with Event Role**
+* 1b.
+One or more of the parameters are of invalid format

+    * 1b1.
+System informs user of incorrect fields

+      Use case ends

+* 1c.
+Event with the same name, to and from datetimes are entered in

+    * 1c1.
+System informs user of duplicated event

+      Use case ends

+**UC03: Editing a Member**

 **Preconditions**

-* The member to be tagged must exist in the list of members
+* The member to be edited must be in the list of members
-* The event must exist in the list of events
-* Member is already assigned to desired event (UC03)

 **Guarantees**

-* Member has a role for the event
+* Member will be displayed with the updated information

 **MSS**

-1. User requests to tag a member to a certain event role
+1. User requests to edit the specified member
 2. System displays success message
-3. System displays member with role for the event
+3. System displays the updated member

     Use case ends

 **Extensions**

 * 1a.
-Missing required parameters in command (e.g. member index, event name, role name)
+Incorrect parameters within command (e.g. event index out of range)
     * 1a1.
-System informs user of missing fields
+System informs user of incorrect parameters

       Use case ends

 * 1b.
-Incorrect parameters within command (e.g. member index out of range, event does not exist, role does not exist within the event)
+No edited fields are provided
-    * 1b1.
-System informs user of incorrect parameters
+    * 1a1.
+System informs user of missing parameters

       Use case ends

-* 1c.
-Member already has the role for the event tagged to him/her already
-    * 1c1.
-System informs user of invalid action

-      Use case ends

-**UC05: Tag Member with Club Role**
+**UC04: Editing an Event**

 **Preconditions**

-* The member to be tagged to must exist in the list of members
+* The event to be edited must be in the list of events

 **Guarantees**

-* Member has a club role
+* Event will be displayed with the updated information

 **MSS**

-1. User requests to tag a member to a certain club role
+1. User requests to edit the specified event
 2. System displays success message
-3. System displays member updated with club role
+3. System displays the updated event

     Use case ends

 **Extensions**

 * 1a.
-Missing required parameters in command (e.g. member index, role name)
+Incorrect parameters within command (e.g. event index out of range)
     * 1a1.
-System informs user of missing fields
+System informs user of incorrect parameters

       Use case ends

 * 1b.
-Incorrect parameters within command (e.g. member index out of range)
+No edited fields are provided
-    * 1b1.
-System informs user of incorrect parameters
+    * 1a1.
+System informs user of missing parameters

       Use case ends

-**UC06: Removing a Member**
+**UC05: Removing a Member**

 **Preconditions**
 * Member to be removed must exist in the list of members